khanahmedm/OnlineCourses/Kafka/Readme.txt

-This folder contains Kafka related notes and Java coode for producer and consumer.
+This folder contains Kafka related notes and Java code for producer and consumer.